irolltwenties/quiz_bot/README.md

 <hr>
 Other commands are:<br>
 /help -- some additional info, may be updated<br>
-/menu -- basic command for work with bot, availiable after using /register<br>
+/menu -- basic command for work with bot, available after using /register<br>

+For now, there is no opportunity for one student to pass the same test twice.
+This feature might be enabled later.
 Have fun!